bluebird75/luaunit/doc/index.rst

 Assertions functions
 =====================
-You will now find the list of all assertion functions.
-For all functions, When an assertion fails, the failure message tries to be as informative as possible, by displaying the expectation and value that caused the failure.
+We will now list all assertion functions.
+For every functions, the failure message tries to be as informative as possible, by displaying the expectation and value that caused the failure.
+It relies on the :func:`prettystr` for printing nicely formatted values.

+All function accept an optional extra message which if provided, is printed along with the failure message.

 ..
 Note:: see :ref:`table-printing` and :ref:`comparing-table-keys-table` for more dealing with recursive tables and tables containing keys of type table.